-When the Receiver ID list for all downstream HDCP Receivers has been assembled, the upstream side computes DEPTH, DEVICE_COUNT and the upstream V and asserts its READY status indicator in the RxStatus register and asserts the CP_IRQ interrupt.
+When the Receiver ID list for all downstream HDCP Receivers has been assembled, the upstream side computes DEPTH, DEVICE_COUNT and the upstream V' and asserts its READY status indicator in the RxStatus register and asserts the CP_IRQ interrupt.
 In the case of a MAX_DEVS_EXCEEDED or a MAX_CASCADE_EXCEEDED error, it asserts the corresponding bits to the upstream transmitter.
 When an HDCP Repeater receives a MAX_DEVS_EXCEEDED or MAX_CASCADE_EXCEEDED error from a downstream HDCP Repeater, it is required to inform the upstream HDCP Transmitter.

-If any downstream port connected to an HDCP Repeater detects the HDCP2_0_REPEATER_DOWNSTREAM or HDCP1_DEVICE_DOWNSTREAM bits read from the repeater to be set to one, the upstream side sets the corresponding bits to one in the RxInfo register which is read by the upstream HDCP Transmitter as part of the RepeaterAuth_Send_ReceiverID_List message.
+HDCP downstream port connected to an Repeater detects HDCP2 0 REPEATER DOWNSTREAM or HDCP1 DEVICE DOWNSTREAM bits read from the repeater to be set to one, the upstream side sets the corresponding bits to one in the RxInfo register is read by the upstream HDCP Transmitter as RepeaterAuth_Send_ReceiverID_List message.